Different types of attribution

 Last click

-The conversion is granted to the last touchpoint, based on last click.
+The conversion is granted to the last touchpoint, based on the last click.

 Multi-touch Attribution